MatthewBehrens/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

-  A commit is basically a message you leave yourself that explains what was changed since the last commit.
+  A commit is a message you leave yourself that explains what was changed since the last commit.
 A good commit message is detailed and explains everything that has been changed.

 * What is a merge conflict?